evkx/evkx.github.io/content/models/zeekr/7x/7x_standard_range_rwd/_index.md

 ## Availability & Pricing

-This model made its world premiere on 29.08.2024, with deliveries anticipated to begin in October 2024.
-Please note that this model is available exclusively in China.
+The Zeekr 7X Standard Range RWD had its world premiere on 29.08.2024, with deliveries starting in October 2024.

 ### Pricing

 Pricing may vary depending on local conditions, incentives, and promotions.
 Below are the starting prices for select countries:

 - 269 900,00 yuan (China)
+- 539 900,00 NOK (Norway)

 ## Alternative Models